ryuichiueda/emcl/README.md

     * standard deviation of rotational motion noise by rotational motion
 * ~laser_likelihood_max_dist (double, default: 0.2 meters)
     * maximum distance to inflate occupied cells on the likelihood field map
+* ~scan_increment (int, default: 1)
+    * increment number when beams are picked from their sequence; the larger this number is, the fewer number of beams are used for calculation of likelihood

+The followings have never been implemented yet.

+* ~laser_min_range (double, default: 0.0[m])
+    * threshold for discarding scans whose ranges are smaller than this value
+* ~laser_max_range (double, default: 100000000.0[m])
+    * threshold for discarding scans whose ranges are larger than this value

+#### Parameters for emcl_node

 * ~alpha_threshold (double, default: 0.0)
     * threshold of the alpha value for expansion resetting
 * ~open_space_threshold (double, default: 0.05)